astuto/astuto/README.md

 - **... and more**: invitation system, brand customization, recap emails for administrators, private site settings, and more!

 ## Get started

-Read the [Deploy with Docker instructions](https://docs.astuto.io/deploy-docker) for the most comprehensive and up to date guide on installing and configuring Astuto.

-What you find below are minimal instructions to get you started as quickly as possible:

 0. Ensure you have Docker and Docker Compose installed
 1. Create an empty folder